Nebraska Septic Tank Regulations — Title 124 NDEE

 Oil & Gas Produced Water — Nebraska Oil and Gas Conservation Commission

-Nebraska's oil and gas activity is concentrated in the Denver-Julesburg Basin (southwest Panhandle counties — Kimball, Cheyenne, Banner) with smaller activity elsewhere.
-Regulation falls to:
+Oil and gas activity in Nebraska is mainly in the Denver-Julesburg Basin in the southwest Panhandle counties like Kimball, Cheyenne, and Banner.
+Regulation is handled by:

-Polyethylene brine and frac tanks deployed in western Nebraska should verify chemistry against DJ Basin brines (typically 20,000–80,000 ppm TDS depending on formation and well age).
-For current Title 267 rule citations, fees, and permit timelines, consult the Oil and Gas Conservation Commission directly.
+Polyethylene brine and frac tanks in western Nebraska should check their chemistry against DJ Basin brines, which range from 20,000 to 80,000 ppm TDS.
+For the latest Title 267 rules, fees, and permits, contact the Oil and Gas Conservation Commission.

 Septic System Sizing Deep Dive

 Nebraska requires certified environmental service technicians and certified onsite wastewater treatment system professionals to design and install systems under Title 124.
-Sandhills and Platte Valley sandy soils generally favor conventional trench systems; Loess Hills (eastern Nebraska) silt loam often requires pressure distribution.
-Confirm current setbacks and Table values with NDEE or your county before finalizing a site plan.
+Sandy soils in the Sandhills and Platte Valley usually work with trench systems, while silt loam in the Loess Hills needs pressure distribution.
+Check current setbacks and Table values with NDEE or your county before finalizing plans.

 Chemical Storage Secondary Containment & Spill Reporting